dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ### WrapPanel

  <xref:System.Windows.Controls.WrapPanel> is used to position child elements in sequential position from left to right, breaking content to the next line when it reaches the edge of its parent container.
-Content can be oriented horizontally or vertically. <xref:System.Windows.Controls.WrapPanel> is useful for simple flowing [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] scenarios.
+Content can be oriented horizontally or vertically. <xref:System.Windows.Controls.WrapPanel> is useful for simple flowing user interface (UI) scenarios.
 It can also be used to apply uniform sizing to all of its child elements.

  The following example demonstrates how to create a <xref:System.Windows.Controls.WrapPanel> to display <xref:System.Windows.Controls.Button> controls that wrap when they reach the edge of their container.